ITA-TECNOLOGIA/BodyFlow/src/main/python/human_activity_recognition/HAR_instructions.md

-# Human Activity Recognition module instructions
+# Human Activity Recognition (HAR) Module Instructions

-The HAR module may be used independently with pretrained or custom models.
-To use this module the UPFALL dataset must be available and synched please refer to the *[UPFALL_synchronization instructions](../synchronization/Synchronization_UPFALL_instruccions.md)*.
-However, we have already released the preprocessed data ready to be trained.
-The data can be found in the following [link](https://argon-docker.itainnova.es/repository/war/bodyflow/HAR/dataset/processed_harup.csv).
-You have to download the file `processed_harup.csv` and copy it in `/data/har/processed_harup.csv`.
-You may have to create the corresponding route.

-To download the models already trained with vision features to predict the activity of the pose computed with the human_pose_estimation module, we already released the models in the following [link](https://argon-docker.itainnova.es/repository/war/bodyflow/HAR/models/HAR_models.zip).
-The models should be copied as follows:
+The HAR module is designed for human activity recognition using pretrained or custom models.
+It relies on pose data from the human_pose_estimation module, not sensor data.
+To use this module, you must first have access to the UPFALL dataset.
+Refer to the [UPFALL_synchronization instructions](../synchronization/Synchronization_UPFALL_instruccions.md) for details on syncing the dataset.
+Preprocessed data is also available [here](https://argon-docker.itainnova.es/repository/war/bodyflow/HAR/dataset/processed_harup.csv).

+Download `processed_harup.csv` and place it at `/data/har/processed_harup.csv`.
+You may need to create this directory manually.

+### Pretrained Models

+We provide pretrained models that predict activities from pose estimation data (HPE).
+These models can be downloaded [here](https://argon-docker.itainnova.es/repository/war/bodyflow/HAR/models/HAR_models.zip).
+Once downloaded, copy the models to the following path:

 ```
 src/main/python/human_activity_recognition
-                        |
-                        │
                         └───weights
                               | cnn_2d.pth
-                              │ cnn_3d.pth
+                              | cnn_3d.pth
                               | cnn_all.pth
                               | lstm_2d.pth
                               | lstm_3d.pth